swadloon-org/swadloon/packages/newrade-website/src/docs/developer-guide/how-to-create-branch-and-pr.md

+---
+name: How to Create a Branch and Pull Request
+description:
+tags:
+---

 # How to Create a Branch and Pull Request

 To work on a new feature fixed, first create a new branch from `dev` or `master`